coderefinery/git-intro/content/what-to-avoid.md

 **Commit messages what has been changed but do not explain why it has been changed**: This is as useful as code comments which describe the "obvious" such as "this is a loop" instead of explaining why something is done this way.
+But don't let perfect commit messages stop you from the most important point, committing often (first point).

 **Commit huge files**: Huge files get sometimes accidentally added and committed which can significantly increase the repository size.
 Note that a